Best answer: Yes, you can play almost all of your PS4 games on a PS5. You can't, however, play anything from older generations like PS3 and PS2.

 What is backward compatibility and why is it so important?

 Backward compatibility is a process that supports older legacy games on newer generation systems.
 Basically, for PlayStation and Xbox, you could pop in a disc designed for an older console into your new system and it'll just work.
-We've seen this work between the Xbox 360 and Xbox One due to Xbox's emulation process, but it would be something new for PlayStation.
+We've seen this work between the Xbox 360 and Xbox One due to Xbox's emulation process, but it is something new for PlayStation.

-Backward compatible for select titles
+PS5 is backward compatible for most titles

 The exclusive of the decade

-Favorite lead character, too
+Our favorite lead character, too

 We came for the robot dinosaurs but stayed for one of the most unique and relatable stories told in a game this generation.
-Horizon Zero Dawn is an experience that nobody should miss, and thanks to backward compatibility you should still be able to play it on PS5.
+Horizon Zero Dawn is an experience that nobody should miss, and thanks to backward compatibility you can still be able to play it on PS5.

 We may earn a commission for purchases using our links.
 Learn more.